alexsemendinger/alexsemendinger.github.io/_posts/2025-02-26-transformer-gentle-introduction.markdown

 We'll walk through each of these components in turn.

-## Values: What information is being moved?
+## Values: what information is being moved?

 Our output is going to be “a weighted sum of the values.”